bagnine/Pnuemonia-image-classification/README.md

 ## Healthcare Problem

 Pneumonia is the leading cause of death among children across the globe.
 Pneumonia is a respiratory disease of the lungs usually caused by viral or bacterial infections.
-The World Health Organization estimated that in 2017 pneuomonia killed 800,000 children under the age of five, or 1 in 6 of all deaths of children in that age range.
+The World Health Organization estimated that in 2017 pneumonia killed 800,000 children under the age of five, or 1 in 6 of all deaths of children in that age range.
 In addition, epidemiologists suggest that of the children that die of pneumonia every year, 45% of those are due to poor living conditions, specifically air quality.
 Since air quality has been linked to socioeconomic status, the present study built a statistical model using convolutional neural networks in order to aid in the diagnosis of pneumonia.

-X-rays are a widely accessible imaging technique used to diagnose pneumonia but a lot of trianing is required for a medical professional to reliably diagnose the disase.
-We were able to run our nerual network on a relatively low powered 2018 MacBook Air.
-We propose that implementing rapid image classification in low income communities could aid medical professionals in better allocating their time and resources.
+X-rays are a widely accessible imaging technique used to diagnose pneumonia but a lot of training is required for a medical professional to reliably diagnose the disease.
+Our project aims to aid these diagnoses in a number of ways:

+* A quick diagnosis can be used to triage severe cases in order to prioritize a radiologist's examination and expedite treatments
+* A low-powered computer system or smartphone can be used in situations where a radiologist is not present
+* Images can be rapidly classified via a smartphone and quickly relayed to a medical center for examination by a radiologist

+We were able to run our neural network on a relatively low powered 2018 MacBook Air.
+A slightly pared down model could easily run on any common smartphone manufactured in the past few years.

+We propose that implementing rapid image classification in low income communities could aid medical professionals in better allocating their time and resources and ultimately lower the mortality rate of pneumonia.

 ## Data